Turn On the Bright Lights: Critical reception

 NME's Victoria Segal argued that the album's "ashen atmospherics" made comparisons to Joy Division both "obvious and unmistakable," while praising Interpol's take on the "grey‑skinned British past."
 Billboard wrote that Interpol had created an "homage to their particular vision of the '80s that stands proudly alongside the best of its idols."
-Scott Seward, writing in The Village Voice, remarked that while he appreciated the band because they evoked "eating bad bathtub mescaline in the woods and listening to Cure singles," he sarcasticaly acknowledged that others "might like them for completely different reasons."
+Scott Seward, writing in The Village Voice, remarked that while he appreciated the band because they evoked "eating bad bathtub mescaline in the woods and listening to Cure singles," he sarcastically acknowledged that others "might like them for completely different reasons."

 Noel Murray of The A.V.
 Club opined that Interpol's virtue "lies in the way its music unfurls from pinched openings to wide-open codas", while Rob Sheffield of Rolling Stone wrote that their "sleek, melancholy sound is a thing of glacial beauty."
 Eric Carr of Pitchfork argued that the band had forged their own distinct sound, "a grander, more theatrical atmosphere with lush production that counters their frustrated bombast", praising Turn On the Bright Lights as "one of the most strikingly passionate records I've heard this year."
 However, The Village Voices Robert Christgau, naming it "Dud of the Month" in his Consumer Guide column, felt that Interpol "exemplify and counsel disengagement, self-seeking, a luxurious cynicism," downplaying Joy Division comparisons as "too kind".
 Qs lukewarm assessment of the album described it as "predictably claustrophobic listening".

 By the end of 2002, Turn On the Bright Lights featured on several publications' end-of-year lists, including Pitchfork, who named it the best album of the year, NME, who ranked it at No. 10, and Stylus Magazine, who ranked it at No. 5.
 The album placed at No. 15 on The Village Voices year-end Pazz & Jop critics' poll.